Samillion/ModernZ/README.md

 |-------------------------|-----------------------------------|
 | Right mouse click       | Show an interactive chapters list |
 | Shift+right mouse click | Show a simple chapters list       |

-I'm also happy to announce that mpv implemented [full mouse support](https://github.com/mpv-player/mpv/pull/15016) in the interactive playlist. 🥳

 > [!TIP]
 > If the font size for the interactive playlist is too small, you can add the following to your `mpv.conf`